 It’s essential to know how often you feed your baby and for how long.
 Your pediatrician will ask you how often your baby eats and how many wet and dirty diapers your baby makes a day.
 Since mom brain can happen, you may forget the details if your baby isn’t making enough wet and dirty diapers.
 You may forget when you started your baby’s last feeding and which breast you ended with.

 Recording these things in a notebook is always nice, but having an app on your phone is way more convenient if you are out and about with your little one.
-You may not remember to bring your notebook or forget where you last put it.
+You may forget to bring your notebook or to remember where you last put it.
 (I’ve had this happen to a few moms I’ve worked with.)
-And if a family member gives your baby a bottle, some apps provide them with access to the app so they can document the feeding they gave to baby.
+And if a family member gives your baby a bottle, some apps let them access the app so they can document the feeding they gave to your baby.

 6. Milk-Savers and Haakaa for Milk Collection

-As your baby nurses on one side, it also causes the other breast to leak.
+As your baby nurses on one side, the other breast can also leak.
 Since I’ve worked with many mothers experiencing milk supply issues, I’m all about saving every drop.
 I love the Haakaa and Milk-Saver from Milkies because they do just that!
-Many mothers have cried over their spilled breast milk or because they are not producing enough breast milk.
+Many mothers have cried over spilled breast milk or because they are not producing enough.
 These products help you collect as much of your milk as possible.
-Two thumbs up, and definitely a breastfeeding essential!
+Two thumbs up, and definitely one of my favorite breastfeeding tools!

 8. Lactation Tea